-- ✓ The date (top right), title (learning question) and subtitle 'Starter/DNA' need to be copied into student books and underlined using a ruler. - ✓ Focus on presentation handwriting, underlining, drawing in pencil and labelling in pen and exercise book covers always need to be free from doodling.
-The whole school Presentation Promise will be in each students' book.. - Each new topic has a specialist vocabulary list that the students add to each lesson.
+- ✓ The date (top right), title (learning question) and subtitle 'Starter/DNA' need to be copied into student books and underlined using a ruler. - ✓ Focus on presentation handwriting, underlining, drawing in pencil and labelling in pen and exercise book covers always need to be free from doodling. - ✓ Each new topic has a specialist vocabulary list that the students add to each lesson.
 Each new word must be underlined by a ruler.
 Each lesson has a Do Now Activity.
-All students are to record the specialist language included in the lesson's PowerPoint so that they build up an extensive new vocabulary in each topic. - Each lesson will include 3 Quick knowledge retrieval and re-cap questions to ensure that students are constantly building on their previous knowledge and understanding.
+All students are to record the specialist language included in the lesson's PowerPoint so that they build up an extensive new vocabulary in each topic. - ✓ Each lesson will include 3 Quick knowledge retrieval and re-cap questions to ensure that students are constantly building on their previous knowledge and understanding.
 This helps the knowledge to become 'sticky' and more ingrained and thus easier to access and make wider connections from. - ✓ Purple pens, highlighters and dictionaries need to be accessible to the students each lesson. - ✓ Students use highlighters to peer edit SPAG. - ✓ Students use purple pens to self and peer assess, write spellings out three times in the margin and to respond to dialogue. - ✓ Built in recall time of previously taught units ensures learning is embedded in long term memory